 A Shadowjam is a fully participatory event where everyone is a performer and everyone is the audience.
 It’s a magical blend of improvised musical jam, in-the-moment shadow puppetry, and spontaneous storytelling.
 Hosted by Mind of a Snail Puppet Co, Shadowjam provides a framework for unconditional play within an expressive, inclusive group experience.

 Freestyle Focus Group is a monthly feature at the field house.
 FFG workshops embrace the truth that everyone can freestyle.
 From beginner to advanced improv exercises, FFG uses freestyle rap as a technique for mental liberation, to not over-think expression but to exist in the moment where true creativity and originality can flow.

 See Sounds Listening Series

-The community ensemble Gamelan Gita Asmara gave a performance at the fieldhouse during our first August in the park!
+The community ensemble Gamelan Gita Asmara has given multiple performances and workshops at the fieldhouse.
 The group is based at the University of British Columbia, and is open to new members interested in learning Balinese gamelan.

 In 2016, community-based artist Sue Palmer was awarded a Winston Churchill Travel Fellowship to undertake research into innovation in participation in public urban green space in three cities: Berlin, Germany, Portland, Oregon, and Vancouver.
 Read about her visit to Hadden Park below

 Speed Stunned Imaginations is a shadow theatre project that explores themes of transportation, modern life, and imagination.
 The work drew together experiences and stories of youth in Vancouver over a period of 6 months.
 Participants came from the Aboriginal Focus School, Sir Charles Tupper Secondary, Lord Selkirk Elementary, Winston Churchill Secondary, and Britannia Secondary, contributing stories, puppets, and music ideas inspired by their experiences of moving through their city.